2021–22 Premier League: Champions League, Europa League and Conference League spots

 With Chelsea securing a top-four finish for a fourth straight season, only Tottenham and Arsenal were in the hunt for the final Champions League spot.
 Arsenal were in 4th with three games remaining, but Arsenal's defeats against Tottenham in the North London derby and Newcastle in their final away game combined with Tottenham victory against Burnley in their final home game saw Tottenham leapfrog them with one game remaining.
 Spurs just needed a point against already relegated Norwich on the final day to secure Champions League qualification for the first time in three years, and won 5–0 with two goals from Son Heung-min, who secured a joint Golden Boot with Mohamed Salah.
-Arsenal failed to qualify for the Champions League for a fifth season, despite beating Everton 5–1.
+Arsenal failed to qualify for the Champions League for a sixth season, despite beating Everton 5–1.

-Manchester United, despite the return of Cristiano Ronaldo, announced the departure of Ole Gunnar Solskjær on 21 November.
-Results did not improve under Ralf Rangnick as they were already out of the Champions League after posting a goal difference of zero and finishing with their worst points tally in the Premier League era.
-However, despite losing 1–0 at Selhurst Park on the last day of the season, 58 points was enough for a Europa League spot following West Ham’s 3–1 defeat at Brighton, stopping them from qualifying for back-to-back Europa League spots; they instead had to settle for a spot in the Europa Conference League.
+Manchester United suffered another difficult season, culminating in the sacking of Ole Gunnar Solskjær on 21 November 2021, which followed a humiliating 4–1 defeat to Watford.
+Ralf Rangnick would be appointed as interim manager for the rest of the season.
+The club ultimately finished the season in 6th, with a goal difference of zero and their worst points tally in the Premier League era, at just 58, as well as losing on the final day.
+United still managed to qualify for the Europa League, as West Ham's 3–1 defeat at Brighton prevented them from qualifying for back-to-back Europa League spots; they instead had to settle for a spot in the Europa Conference League.